 Aubrey Meyenburg - Assistant

-Aubrey comes to the Hopkins Swim new for the 2018-19 short course season.
+Aubrey came to the Hopkins Swim team as a coach for the 2018-19 short course season.
 With a daughter swimming with Hopkins for the last several seasons, she is not new to the team though.

 Aubrey has lived in Woodbridge for the last several years and has become active in the summer swim league as an assistant coach.
 Aubrey began her own swimming career as a young child starting to swim competitively at age nine in North Carolina where she continued to swim competitively through high school.
 She also swam at the club level at Appalachian State University.

 Aubrey is married and has three daughters and remains an active swimmer recreationally and competitively through US Masters Swimming.
 She's excited to start the season coaching with us.